garystafford/microservice-docker-demo-widget/README.md

 The service requires MongoDB to be pre-installed and running locally on port `27017`.
 The service will create the `widgets` database on startup.

-The service also requires Consul to be pre-installed and running locally on port `8500`.
+The service also requires Consul to be pre-installed and running on ${CONSUL_SERVER_URL} locally on port `8500`.
 Consul needs to contain the widget's default profile, at minimum.

 To clone, build, test, and run the service locally: